Centril/rfcs/text/0000-uniform-generic-bounds.md

 ```

 However, in this case, there is no bound to talk of.
-This RFC proposes no extension to higher ranked types and only deals with bounds.
+This RFC proposes no extension to higher ranked *types* other than to
+allow outlives requirements in `for<...>` and only deals with *trait bounds*.

 ## Overview of the proposal

-Henceforth in this RFC, to use a more approchable,
+Henceforth in this RFC,
-and less jargon-packed terminology,
 we will refer to a higher-rank trait bound as a *"generic bound"*.
 What we've seen so far and what Rust currently supports are
-*lifetime-generic* bounds (LGBs).
+*region-generic* bounds (RGBs).

 This RFC aims to: